Disclaimer:

 You’re probably wondering how Pallyy stacks up against other tools.
 This is a very common thought when you’re considering a new tool.

-Social Champ and Pallyy both are popular with small businesses and agencies, but they take different approaches to pricing and features.
+Social Champ and Pallyy both are popular with small businesses and agencies, but they take entirely different approaches to pricing and features.

 Let me break down what I’ve found so you can make the right choice for your situation.